CtrlK

 Specificity

 The description says 'creating effective skills' and 'extends Claude's capabilities with specialized knowledge, workflows, or tool integrations' but doesn't list concrete actions like 'generates YAML frontmatter, writes markdown instructions, validates skill structure.'
-The language is abstract and vague about what the skill actually does.
+The language is abstract and vague about what it actually does.

 1 / 3